MikiMiller95/DivisiveNormalization/README.md

 # DivisiveNormalization
+The relevant code for the 2022 ICLR paper:
+Divisive Feature Normalization Improves Image Recognition Performance in AlexNet by Michelle Miller, SueYeon Chung, Ken D Miller

 Incorporating Divisive Normalization into AlexNet

 This respository includes the architectures used for incorporating divisive normalization (DN) into 5 layer convolutional networks.